anup-moitra/md102-intune-virtual-company-lab/01-identity-and-groups/users-and-groups.md

 - admin01 is a member of GRP-IT-Admins.
 - user01 has an Intune-capable license.
 - Groups are ready for future Intune assignments.
+- GRP-Pilot-Users can be used to target Intune app assignments.

 ---